PyVRP/PyVRP/docs/source/dev/new_vrp_variants.rst

    Open an issue if you are unsure about how to proceed implementing your VRP variant.

 In the :mod:`pyvrp.search` module, either changes need to be made to the operators, or the :class:`~pyvrp.search.LocalSearch` object.
-In the case of prize-collecting, it was the latter: we added support for evaluating (and applying) moves that inserted a client into the solution, or removed a (not required!) client from it.
+In the case of prize-collecting, it was the latter: we added support for evaluating (and applying) moves that inserted a client into the solution, or removed a client from it.
 The required evaluation logic was easy to write by looking at the implementation of :class:`~pyvrp.search._search.Exchange10`.

 With those changes in place, an basic implementation supporting the new VRP variant is typically already functional.